Benefits and Neuroscience behind practicing Mindfulness

 - Practicing mindfulness has shown to down-size amygdala, which helps reduce stress and anxiety in turn reducing irritability, fatigue and lack of interest or motivation.

-- It also de-activates the parietal lobe improving a sense of oneness and feeling connected.
+- It also de-activates the parietal lobe improving a sense of oneness and feeling of being connected.

 By consciously directing your attention where you want it to go, you are not overthinking yourself into stress.